GRAPHIC-U.S. Treasury yields 2020 drop makes way for slow grind back in 2021

 Fed's beefed-up balance sheethttps://tmsnrt.rs/34SJhH3

-(Reporting by Saqib Iqbal Ahmed and Ira Iosebashvili; editing by Megan Davies and Dan Grebler)
+(Reporting by Saqib Iqbal Ahmed and Ira Iosebashvili; editing by Megan Davies, Dan Grebler and Richard Chang)

 ((saqib.ahmed@thomsonreuters.com; @SaqibReports; +1 646 223 6054; Reuters Messaging: saqib.ahmed.thomsonreuters.com@reuters.net))